Jay-Karia/jqlite/docs/features/comparison.md

 | `<=`     | Less than or equal to |

 :::info
-The syntax works similar to [fall mark](/features/fallback#fall-mark), the comparison is always the last operation.
+The syntax works similar to [fall mark](/features/fallback#fall-mark), comparison is always the last operation.
 :::

 ---